 Project overview

-The Riverbank Rehabilitation Project will strengthen flood-damaged riverbanks and support land managers by:
+The Riverbank Rehabilitation Project strengthens flood-damaged riverbanks and supports land managers by:

 - delivering targeted riverbank rehabilitation works focused on the protection of high value rural agricultural, cultural and environmental areas